-Progress, which has been substantial in this WSIS period, now must extend to an evaluation aspect as part of subsequent plans.
-Stakeholders, as a result of participation in WSIS, should be able to assess the value of projects and implementations to their own situation which may assist in the amplification of their own efforts to progress the Information Society in their sphere of influence.
+Deleted

-Better identification of the transformative social impacts of digital technologies and their applications and uses, along with the related ethical issues.
+Encourage international and interdisciplinary reflection and debate on the ethical challenges of emerging technologies and the information society.

-Creation of an accessibility observatory, to follow and share good practice and solution on the right of all citizens regardless of their language, age , gender, or impairment to access content within the Information Society,
+The need to share good practice and solution on the right of all citizens regardless of their language, age , gender, or impairment to access content within the Information Society.
+[Preliminarily Agreed]

-Making possible that, in the information society, all States take measures to prevent, and refrain themselves from taking, any unilateral measures not in accordance with international law and the United Nations Charter, that impedes the full achievement of economic and social development of the population of the countries concerned, and be contrary to the welfare of their citizens.
+[Making possible that, in the information society, all States take measures to prevent, and refrain themselves from taking, any unilateral measures not in accordance with international law and the United Nations Charter, that impedes the full achievement of economic and social development of the population of the countries concerned, and be contrary to the welfare of their citizens. ]

 Need for further improving management and use of radio-frequency spectrum/satellite orbits for facilitating development and deployment of low-cost telecommunication networks including satellite networks by all countries, taking into account special needs of developing countries.
-These are implemented through application and in accordance with international regulations, including Radio Regulations, regional/bilateral agreements and national law.
+These are implemented through application and in accordance with ITU Radio Regulations..
 [Preliminarily Agreed]

-Ensuring that ICTs, particularly the Internet, have a responsible use, so that they cannot be used on the basis of warmongering and terrorist interests or for the dissemination of racist and xenophobic messages or other messages encouraging hatred among individuals and peoples.
+61. [Ensuring that ICTs, particularly the Internet, have a responsible use, so that they cannot be used on the basis of warmongering and terrorist interests or for the dissemination of racist and xenophobic messages or other messages encouraging hatred among individuals and peoples.]

-Greater efforts are still required to improve affordable access for all citizens, in particular in the developing countries and LDCs.
+62. Greater efforts are still required to improve affordable access for all citizens, in particular in the developing countries and LDCs.
 [Preliminarily Agreed]